mateo19182/Sibilance_Shredder/README.md

 Simple Chrome extension for reducing sibilance in speech.

-Works by intercepting audio from "<audio>" and "<video>" elements on web pages and applies a dynamic peaking filter based on the volume of the target frequency.
+Works by intercepting audio from \<audio\> and \<video\> elements on web pages and applies a dynamic peaking filter based on the volume of the target frequency.

 The visualizer isn't 100% accurate, best to set parameters using your ears, usually between 6khz and 8khz.